krzysztofblazewicz/analyseai/README.md

 ## 🙌 Why I Built It
-To combine trading, AI, and full-stack development into a real, functional project that demonstrates automation, backend integration, and modern UI design — perfect for my developer portfolio and placement applications.
+To combine trading, AI, and full-stack development into a real, functional project that demonstrates automation, backend integration, and modern UI design, perfect for my developer portfolio and placement applications.

 ## 📬 Contact